melvinzhang/lambda-calculus-game/README.md

 * Give names to combinators created in earlier levels so that it can reused in later levels.
 Add these named combinators to the player's toolbox.

+* Allow players to create and share levels (suggested by Danien).

 # Related games

 * Alligator Eggs